• 1776 New Hampshire Copper (1776) Values

 Sponsor

 The Greysheet Catalog (GSID) of the New Hampshire Copper (1776) series of Colonial & Post-Colonial Issues in the U.S. Coins contains 1 distinct entries with CPG® values between $60,000.00 and $72,000.00.
-New Hampshire was the first of the states to consider the subject of coinage following
+These enigmatic pieces, colloquially known as Continental dollars, have long been conjectured to have been

 The Greysheet Catalog (GSID) of the New Hampshire Copper (1776) series of Colonial & Post-Colonial Issues in the U.S. Coins contains 1 distinct entries with CPG® values between $60,000.00 and $72,000.00.